Banks' Florilegium

 Banks' Florilegium is a collection of copperplate engravings of plants collected by Sir Joseph Banks and Daniel Solander while they accompanied Captain James Cook on his first voyage around the world between 1768 and 1771.
 They collected plants in Madeira, Brazil, Tierra del Fuego, the Society Islands, New Zealand, Australia and Java.
 During this voyage, Banks and Solander collected nearly 30,000 dried specimens, eventually leading to the description of 110 new genera and 1300 new species, which increased the known flora of the world by 25 per cent.

-Banks' and Solander's specimens were studied aboard the Endeavour by the botanical illustrator Sydney Parkinson.
+Banks's and Solander's specimens were studied aboard the Endeavour by the botanical illustrator Sydney Parkinson.
 He made 674 detailed drawings of each specimen with notes on their colour, and completed 269 watercolour illustrations before dying of dysentery after the Endeavour left Batavia.
 When they returned to London in 1771, Banks employed five artists to create watercolours of all of Parkinson's drawings, and 18 engravers to create 743 copperplate line engravings from the completed watercolours at a considerable cost.
-The engraving work stalled in 1784, and the Florilegium was not printed in Banks' lifetime.
+The engraving work stalled in 1784, and the Florilegium was not printed in Banks's lifetime.
 On his death in 1820 he bequeathed the plates to the British Museum.

 Some of the plates were eventually printed.
 Between 1900 and 1905, James Britten and the British Museum issued prints of 315 of the plant engravings in black ink, under the title Illustrations of Australian Plants.
 Others were included in black and white in the 1973 book Captain Cook's Florilegium.